-ACHP 412 ENERGY ANALYSIS AND AUDIT
+ACHP 412 ENERGY ANALYSIS AND AUDIT Fall/Spring, 3 credit hours

 This course provides skills to perform an energy analysis of future commercial buildings and the audit of existing building through the study of energy standards and codes use in the United States.
 HVAC and architectural drawings are reviewed through case studies and actual buildings are audited providing students with the necessary skills to reduce energy cost in to the future of building development.
 Three hours lecture per week.
 Prerequisites: HVAC Load Calculation & Energy Code (ACHP 324), or permission of instructor.